|

 When prices fluctuate

-consideration and the adjudicated value of the property can be substantial.
+between the consideration and the adjudicated value of the property can be

-could be RM400,000 as a result of fast appreciation in value of the
+be RM400,000 as a result of fast appreciation in value of the property.
+The

-property.
-The amount of the legal fee for such transaction therefore varies,
+amount of the legal fee for such transaction therefore varies, depending on

-consideration or the adjudicated value of the property.
-Why is a solicitor
+or the adjudicated value of the property.
+Why is a solicitor given such a

-given such a choice?
-Some may construe this as a veiled form of giving a
+choice?
+Some may construe this as a veiled form of giving a discount, that

-discount, that is, the legal fee for the difference between the adjudicated
+is, the legal fee for the difference between the adjudicated value and the

 (Note: Under the previous SRO 1991, there was no such uncertainty.
 The scale